juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 #### Re-projecting selected features from the Natural Earth dataset
 We will begin by importing the Natural Earth boundary data into a new QGIS project.
 Because we are creating a thematic map of the United States, we only need the portions of the Natural Earth shapefile that represent U.S. administrative boundaries.
 We will isolate these areas, then re-project them to a projection more suitable for a U.S.-specific thematic map.

+Though Natural Earth data does not contain official state area measurements, the TIGER state boundaries do.
+If you open up the attribute table for the TIGER boundaries, you will see the columns `ALAND` and `AWATER`, which are the land and water areas in square meters for each polygon.

 * Open up a new project in QGIS and add the Natural Earth states and provinces data.
 The data is referenced to the WGS84 datum, which we can see by navigating to the `Metadata` section under `Layer Properties`.
 The definition for the layer's projection is under `Layer Spatial Reference System`.

 ![Layer Projection Metadata](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/12_Layer_Projection_Metadata.png)